 Butterfly Valley offers an untouched escape surrounded by dramatic cliffs and crystal-clear waters.
 It’s a place where natural beauty and peace combine, ideal for those looking to immerse themselves in nature while enjoying the serenity of the Mediterranean coast.

 Mother Nature dictates whether we can stop at this picturesque valley during our journeys along the Lycian Coast.
-However, whether you view Butterfly Valley from the boat or step ashore to explore its tranquil landscapes, the valley's charm is hard to resist.
+However, whether you view Butterfly Valley from the boat or head ashore to explore the beach and canyon, the valley's charm is hard to resist.
 Book your cruise today and experience the allure of Butterfly Valley as part of your adventure along Turkey’s stunning coastline.